18WDWU02/Library-CMS/Readme.md

 4. Add the select query to the update page to be able to see the information which you are updating, based on the entry you are requesting

 **Extra Tasks**
 Create more complex queries like getting the latest entry, getting the smallest, largest etc.

+#### Task 4
+Using the update query, create a new form which will update existing entries in your database
+1. Make sure you are still validating the form, even though the data is there on the load, people can still edit it to fail validation
+2. If there is something which the user doesn't need to change, then make sure to include the validation if they do change it
+3. Remove any references of the old entry from your project ie. old images, files